How to: Set Debug and Release Configurations

 In Solution Explorer, select the project.

-In the Configuration list box, click Debug or Release.
+In the Configuration drop-down list, click Debug or Release.